opea-project/GenAIEval/evals/evaluation/agent_eval/crag_eval/README.md

 ## Run CRAG benchmark
 Once you have your agent system up and running, the next step is to generate answers with agent.
 Change the variables in the script below and run the script.
 By default, it will run the entire set of queries in the music domain (in total 373 queries).
 You can choose to run other domains or just run a sampled subset of music domain.
 ```
-# Come back to the interactive crag-eval docker container
+# Come back to the interactive agent-eval docker container
 cd $WORKDIR/GenAIEval/evals/evaluation/agent_eval/crag_eval/run_benchmark
 # Remember to specify the agent endpoint url in the script.
 bash run_generate_answer.sh